euthumos/mlcourse/07-midterm/README.md

 * `predict.py` - script for deploying a web service (Flask) using the final model
 * `Dockerfile` - encapsulating the Flask application within a container.
 * `request_cloud.py` - script for generating predictions using the deployed application on GCP
-* `request_local.py` - script for generating predictions using the deployed application (whether encapsulated in a container or not)
+* `request_local.py` - script for generating predictions using the locally deployed application
-* `images` - folder with images
-* `README.md` - project documentation

 ## **Environment**